JorisAR/portfolio/content/posts/IsoContourMap.md

 From the primary camera it looks rather interesting:
 {{< figure src="/portfolio/images/IsoContourMap/skyquad.png" width=100% >}}

-*Normally the quad would be hidden from the primary camera either using render layers, or by the fact that we underside of the quad is culled.*
+*Normally the quad would be hidden from the primary camera either using render layers, or by the fact that the underside of the quad is culled.*

 We render the quad using the following fragment shader, mostly taken from the [Godot Docs](https://docs.godotengine.org/en/stable/tutorials/shaders/advanced_postprocessing.html).
 We can scale the height to be in a more easily observable range by remapping the height between -50 and 50 to 0 and 1.